Yara Said, Syrian artist

 Lives and works in Amsterdam, the Netherlands

-Yara Said graduated from the Faculty of Fine Arts at the University of Damascus, Syria in 2014.
+Yara Said was born in 1991 in Sweida, Syria, and graduated from the Faculty of Fine Arts at Damascus University, Syria in 2014.
 During and after her studies she worked as an art teacher for children.
-She has participated in several workshops with renowned artists such as Edward Shahda and Nizar Sabour.
+The artist has participated in several workshops and exhibitions with renowned artists such as Edward Shahda and Nizar Sabour.
+She lives and works in Amsterdam, the Netherlands.

 The first spark for the kind of expression that I love painting, ignited in me in 2011, a year that was a turning point for many people.
 This was the beginning of the war in Syria.